CESNET/du-docs/docs/nextflow.md

 ### Caveats

 * For parallel run, you need to set `maxForks` in the `nextflow.config` together with `params.sc.scenic.numRuns` parameter.
+Consult [documentation](https://vsn-pipelines-examples.readthedocs.io/en/latest/PBMC10k_multiruns.html).

 * `NUMBA_CACHE_DIR` variable pointing to `/tmp` or other writable directory is requirement otherwise execution fails on permission denied.
 It tries to update readonly parts of running container.